Project In Humanity

 I. SYSTEM-LEVEL OVERVIEW

-Large-scale atmospheric geoengineering involving aluminum nanoparticles, black carbon, sulfur oxides, nitrogen oxides, and reactive gases would not act as a single intervention.
+Large-scale atmospheric geoengineering involving aluminum, black carbon, sulfur oxides, nitrogen oxides, and reactive gases would not act as a single intervention.
 Instead, it would create a multi-layered chemical forcing event affecting:

 • Earth’s radiative balance